Notes on the Geography of Morocco: Marrakech Periphery

 Marrakech in 1890 had an estimated 40,000 people.
 By the 1930s it had zoomed to 190,000, of whom 7,000 were Europeans.
 By 1950, the city had almost a quarter million people, and now it has well over 800,000 (some say 900,000).
 They have to live somewhere, and it mostly isn't in the old walled city.
-Instead, it's in the city's newer quarters, which began growing with the French-built Ville Nouvelle and which continue growing today with suburbs reminiscent of suburban Dubai.
-(Yes, despite the tower fetish, there is such a thing as suburban Dubai: see the pictures of Arabian Ranches in the Dubai collection.)
+Instead, it's in the city's newer quarters, which began growing with the French-built Ville Nouvelle and which continue growing today in farther suburbs.

 A snippet of the new city, which began with Resident General Hubert Lyautey's asking for a plan from Henri Prost, a city planner who from 1914 to 1922 developed plans not only for Marrakech but for Fes, Meknes, Rabat, and Casablanca.
 Later, Prost worked in Algiers, Istanbul, and back home in France.
 Here in Marrakech, he laid out a Grande Avenue (now Ave.
 Mohammed V), which began in the heart of the old city and stretched about two miles to the northwest, where it terminated at the foot of a dramatically scarped hill, Gueliz, and at the adjoining Camp Mangin, a military base named for the French officer who had helped subdue a local rebellion in 1912.
 Midway along its course, this grand avenue was crossed by another avenue coming in from the train station a few blocks to the west.
 This second street, Avenue du Haouz (now Avenue Hassan II), crossed the grand avenue at a circle from which streets radiated like spokes of a wheel, particularly in the northwest quadrant.
 By 1935, the bulk of the new city was in the dozen blocks of this quadrant.
 Provision was made for expansion, however, not only east of the circle but farther west, where the broad Avenue de France (now Ave.
 Mohammed VI) ran through open country as late as 1935.
 (These details come from Plan de Marrakech, a French map of the city, published in 1935 at a scale of 1:10,000 and reprinted in 1942 by the U.S. Army Map Service.
 Good luck finding it!)